SDFIdk/Sentinel_1_SNAP_preprocessor/readme.txt

 DOCUMENTATION FOR SENTINEL 1 PREPROCESSOR
-31-08-2023
+17-01-2024

-This script downloads, crops and denoises Sentinel-1 SAFE files.
+This script converts, crops and denoises Sentinel-1 SAFE files.

 The denoising component is an implementation of SAR2SAR
 SAR2SAR: https://doi.org/10.1109/JSTARS.2021.3071864

 USER INPUTS
-    Date range

-        The date range must be a tuple with a start and end date formatted in DDMMYYYY.
-        The script will fail if not provided.

     Input and output folders

-        Path to folders.
-If not present, will be created as 'input/' and 'output/'.
-        Output folder will contain, unprocessed geotiffs and sorted denoised geotiffs
+        The script require three folders for IO, SAFE-, NetCDF and GeoTIFF directories.
+        The SAFE directory contains the input files from Sentinel-1 L1 GRD to be pre-processed.
+        NetCDF files are generated as an inbetween step after SNAP processing and require a directory.
+If not provided, these files will be placed in the scripts directory, but as these are usually very large, it is recommended to specify this location manually.
+        GeoTIFF files are the final output.

     Shape
         Shape must be a path to the .shp file of an unzipped shapedir.